In a watchful Shepherd's sight.

-When sheep appear in fiction, they tend to be very sweet and kind, with wool that makes them look cuddly and big round eyes.
-However, note that this does not always apply in real life: while real life sheep can be adorable when young, they tend to grow out of it when they get older and have some characteristics that people tend to find freaky, gross or otherwise not cute, such as their eyes (which have rectangular pupils) and dirty wool.
+When sheep (especially lambs) appear in fiction, they tend to be very sweet and kind, with wool that makes them look cuddly and big round eyes.
+However, note that this does not always apply in real life: while real life sheep can be adorable when young, they tend to grow out of it when they get older and have some characteristics that people tend to find freaky, gross or otherwise not cute, such as their eyes (which have rectangular pupils) and (if not tended to often enough) dirty and somewhat unruly wool.
 And wild sheep, such as mouflon or their American counterparts the bighorn sheep, are...well, wild.
 They're not docile or compliant like domestic sheep are; those traits are the result of thousands of years' worth of selective breeding.
+And domestic rams are rarely docile: they're large, powerful animals that can be highly territorial and aggressive and are very capable of inflicting serious damage if they attack someone, even if they lack horns.
 Also, despite the reputation of both domestic and wild sheep as being unintelligent, they actually do have a measure of intelligence: they can remember faces, and figure out how to get past seemingly insurmountable barriers (whether that's the side of a mountain, or a fence.)

 - Piano from Sanrio's Onegai My Melody is a cute, pink, fluffy sheep.
 While she can't speak like the others on the show, she is good at writing poetry and stories.